robertleifke/forex-swap/README.md

   <img src="./image/Puffin_3.png" alt="Puffin Logo" width="800">
 </p>

-### FX collars on EUROC/USDC.
+### FX collars on EUR-USD

-The smart contract suite is a Uniswap V4 hook and is inspired by @primitivefinance's open source [implementation](https://github.com/primitivefinance/rmm) and the [replicating market makers](https://arxiv.org/abs/2103.14769) paper that first proved any option strategy can be constructed using AMMs.
+The smart contract suite is a Uniswap V4 hook and is inspired by Primitive's open source [RMM](https://github.com/primitivefinance/rmm) and the [replicating market makers](https://arxiv.org/abs/2103.14769) paper that first proved any option strategy can be constructed using AMMs.

 ## Hedgers

 > ⚠️ **WARNING:** This code has not yet been audited.
 Use at your own risk.

-Hedgers buy a FX collar by providing liquidity in EUROC/USDC on Puffin.
-Unlike in traditional options markets, **sellers** earn a premium perpetually.
-These premiums are paid by buyers who enjoy the *right but not obligation* to exercise the call option if it is in the money.
-To optimize the premiums earned, a batch auction can be implemented to match buyers and sellers.
+Hedgers buy a FX collar by providing a desired notional amount of `EUROC` and `USDC` into Puffin as well as set the cap and the floor for which the exchange rate should stay.
+Lastly hedgers can opt for an expiry to meet their specific needs (e.g. geopolitical event).
+Unlike traditional FX collars, there is no need for a direct counterparty.
+Instead the expected returns of a FX collar are provided from fees on spot volume for the `EUROC/USDC` pair on Uniswap.
+You can think of fees on swaps as the premium paid by the option buyers who enjoy the *right but not obligation* to exercise the provided option if it is in the money.
+To keep the rebalancing fees low, a batch auction can be implemented to increase competition between arbitrageurs who rebalance the FX collar for the hedger.

 Puffin in theory deploy a `market` instance for each pair.
 Each `market` can handle any two arbitrary ERC-20 tokens.